aramkumar06/agenda-job-scheduler/README.md

 ### Run the project locally

-To run the project locally simply run `docker-compose up` from your terminal.
+To run the project locally make sure you have docker installed, then simply run `docker-compose up` from your terminal.

 ### Endpoints